ng-learn-org/ng-learn-org.github.io/_posts/2014-08-30-Testing_Promises_with_Jasmine_Provide_Spy.md

 Lets see how to test these two promises with the help of $provide to create fake implementations of our dependencies and jasmine's spies to fake results and be informed when a function was called.

-Go through the code's comments to understand how to utilize these two concepts.
+Follow the code's comments to understand how to utilize these two concepts.

 {% highlight javascript %}